FjjDessoyCaraballo/so_long/README.md

 flood the duplicate without affecting the original map.
 4 - copy_map() was leaking due to a lack of space for the null terminator in the first malloc().

+09.03.2024
+Added is_dir() to arg_input.c to check for when the given file is a directory.
+Together with this, a specific error message is given to this specific error.